simboden/BVtkNodes/docs/BVTKNodes.rst

   run **Update** operator manually to update Blender object and mesh after changes.
 - **Smooth** will set surface normal smoothing on for the mesh if enabled.

+  **Note**: You may need to visit *Edit Mode* for the object in order to show correct shading in the 3D Viewport after running *Update* with this option enabled.

 - **Generate Material** will generate an white diffuse default material and assign it to this object.
 Warning: Any existing material is overwritten if enabled.
 - **Update** executes the node pipeline connected to this node.

+VTK To Blender Mesh
+^^^^^^^^^^^^^^^^^^^

+This is the new main node for exporting vertices, edges and boundary faces directly from VTK objects into a Blender mesh object, without need for any additional pre-processing nodes.
+Conversion is carried out for all
+`linear VTK cell types <https://lorensen.github.io/VTKExamples/site/VTKFileFormats/>`_ as well as `polyhedrons <https://vtk.org/Wiki/VTK/Polyhedron_Support>`_.
+The node contains same basic options as `VTK To Blender`_ node with following additions:

+- **Recalculate Normals**: This option will automatically compute and set "outward" normals for faces, regardless of original face normal directions.
+- **Create All Verts**: If disabled, only boundary vertices (vertices part of boundary faces and edges) are created.
+If enabled, all vertices (including internal and unconnected vertices) are exported.
+- **Create Edges**: If enabled, exports also wires (edges that are not part of any face).
+- **Create Faces**: If enabled, creates boundary faces (faces used by only one cell) out of 3D cells.
+Internal faces (faces shared by two cells) are not exported.

 VTK To Blender Particles